Helpful guide to National Forest Camping is a winner

 That’s where the 326-page second edition of National Forest Camping saves the day.
 It profiles 4,108 designated camping areas at 141 forests in 42 states.
 It provides specific locations, how many campsites are available, what size RVs will fit, types of toilets, length of its season and camper stay limits, plus price, contact information and whether there’s a dumping station.
 Some National Grasslands areas are also included.

 The new edition of the directory was published in May 2023 by Roundabout Publications and the Ultimate Public Campgrounds Project.
-It’s available from Amazon for about $20.
+It’s available from Amazon for a great price.
 Pack this along on your trips or use it for planning.
 It will be very helpful.

 Related books: